sarabuckley/Bamazon/README.md

 The Customer Interface allows the user to view the current inventory of store items and purchase any of the items listed.

-The inventory lists all the data from the *products* tables, which consists of  item ID, product name, department in which the item is located and price.
+The inventory lists all the data from the *products* table, which consists of  item ID, product name, department in which the item is located and price.
 The user can then purchase an item by entering the item ID and the desired quantity.
 If the selected quantity is currently in stock, the user's order is fulfilled, displaying the total purchase price and updating the store database.
 If the desired quantity is not available, the user is prompted to modify their order.
 Once the order is completed, the user can place another order or exit the system.

 To run the customer interface please follow the steps below: